 Your body needs a certain amount of essential vitamins and minerals to function properly.
 What happens when you don’t get enough of them?
 What happens when you eat too little food, or when the food you eat isn’t sufficiently nutritious?
-Perhaps our bodies catch on and reply by increasing hunger levels.
+It is possible that our bodies catch on and reply by increasing hunger levels.
 After all – if we eat more, we increase the chances of consuming enough of whatever nutrient we are lacking.

 On the other hand, reliable access to vitamins and minerals could perhaps mean decreased hunger levels and decreased cravings, thereby promoting weight loss.

-The above is, of course, speculation.
-But now there are well-performed studies which suggest it might not be far from the truth.
+The above is, of course, speculation without strong supporting evidence.
+But there are a few studies which suggest it might be reasonable.

 In one of the studies, 77 overweight or obese women received either a supplement of 1000 units of vitamin D, or a placebo, every day for 3 months.
-Those who took the vitamin D supplement decreased their body fat by 2,7 kg (6 pounds) – significantly more than the placebo group, who hardly decreased their fat weight at all.
+Although total weight was similar, those who took the vitamin D supplement decreased their body fat by 2,7 kg (6 pounds) – significantly more than the placebo group, who hardly decreased their fat weight at all.

 A study from 2010 involved around a hundred women with weight issues, separating them into three groups.
 One group received a daily multivitamin supplement, the other a daily calcium supplement, and the last group only a placebo.
 The study carried on for half a year.

-Nutrient-dense, good food is certainly the foundation of weight loss.
-But an adequate amount of vitamin D can be difficult to ingest via food.
-In the case of a lack of sun (such as during the darker months of autumn and winter), it’s wise to supplement for multiple health reasons – and perhaps even for your weight.
+Nutrient-dense, whole food is certainly the foundation of weight loss.
+But an adequate amount of vitamin D can be difficult to ingest via food, especially for those who are vegetarian or don’t eat fatty fish (the main dietary source of vitamin D).
+In the case of a lack of sun (such as during the darker months of autumn and winter), it may be wise to supplement for health reasons – and perhaps even for your weight.

-If you’re overweight and not entirely sure that your diet provides enough nutrients, it may be worthwhile to take a multivitamin pill.
-Unfortunately, they still contain only minimal doses of vitamin D, so you should really be taking both.
+In addition, if you’re overweight and not entirely sure that your diet provides enough nutrients, it may be worthwhile to take a multivitamin pill.

 Read all posted tips on the How to Lose Weight-page.